grafana/beyla/docs/sources/network/config.md

 |------------|--------------------------|--------|-----------|
 | `agent_ip` | `BEYLA_NETWORK_AGENT_IP` | string | (not set) |

 Allows overriding the reported `beyla.ip` attribute on each metric.
-If not set, Beyla will automatically detect its own IP from the specified network interface (see next property).
+If not set, Beyla automatically detects its own IP from the specified network interface (see next property).

 | YAML             | Environment variable           | Type   | Default    |
 |------------------|--------------------------------|--------|------------|